Volunteer to mentor and support small business owners and entrepreneurs.

 Contact small businesses or organizations in your field or industry.

-If you have a friend that runs a woman-, Black- or LatinX-owned business, take that extra step to reach out to them.
+If you have a friend that runs a female or minority-owned business, take an extra step to reach out to and involve them.

 Join or start a peer group for small businesses to grow together.